Wolf herring

-Wolf herrings are a family (Chirocentridae) of two marine species of ray-finned fish related to herrings.
+Wolf herring are a family (Chirocentridae) of two marine species of ray-finned fish related to herrings.

 Both species have elongated bodies and jaws with long sharp teeth that aid their ravenous appetites, primarily for other fish.
-They can grow up to1 m in length and have silvery sides with bluish backs.
+They can grow up to 1 m in length and have silvery sides with bluish backs.

 They are commercially fished and sold fresh or frozen.

-Wolf Herring tends to stay near costal water off Africa and Asian.
-Mostly in the Indian Ocean, but some Wolf Herrings have also been spotted near Australian beaches.
+Wolf herring tend to stay near coastal waters off Africa and Asia, mostly in the Indian Ocean, but some have also been spotted near Australian beaches.